 Adam Kane is a military bad-ass – and his use of those kinds of weapons should be paramount.
 Making the Armadillo a tough-as-nails vehicle makes way more sense, and our reliance on it should have been a natural fit.
 Having his own strengths and limitations in the game would drive home some diversity, and then simply add a “Nick” mode where you inherit all of your skills and abilities – this not only differentiates characters in combat, but it allows us to once again be overwhelmed by even the mundane zombies.

-There is a moment in Dead Rising 3 that we see maybe once, and then it goes away.
+Dead Rising 3 that we see maybe once, and then it goes away.
 The tension with the survival aspect near the beginning of the original game is palpable – and with these unique stories, it gives the developers a chance to start fresh – no standing on the shoulders of giants here.
 That’s where this is kind of a missed opportunity and I hope the next three aren’t simply us playing Nick with a different skin over them.
 The only other gripes I had were that the 13GB download and install was painfully slow to execute, the disappearance of debris is rather quick, and there was a lot more texture fill-in while racing around.
 I don’t know that these issues are isolated to the DLC proper – it seems to be happening in the main story – moreso since the update.
 The other graphical issue I noticed is that Kane’s face isn’t nearly as clear as Nick’s – and it takes away from the presentation.